nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 in your server root.
 It is usually called 'apc.php' and can be found in /usr/share/doc/php5-apcu/apc.php or /usr/share/doc/packages/php5-apcu/apc.php or a similar location, depending on your distribution.

+The Redis key-value cache and store is an excellent fast and robust cache.
+For configuration examples see :doc:`config_sample_php_parameters`.

+Distributed PHP environments should use Memcached.
+Memcached servers must be specified in the ``memcached_servers`` array in ownCloud's config file ``config.php``.
+For examples see :doc:`config_sample_php_parameters`.

+ .. note:: When a memory cache has been configured, but is unavailable due to a
+           a missing extension or server downtime, ownCloud will be inaccessible, as a memory cache is considered to be a vital component.
+           This does not however affect **occ**, which will instead just print a warning to the logs.

 **************
 Webserver Tips